sola-st/DynaPyt/README.md

 To reproduce results from the paper, follow these instructions:
 We suggest running each experiment in a fresh Python environment.

-First, install DynaPyt using instructions above.
+First, install DynaPyt using the instructions above.

-### Analyzing the Python projects (RQ1, RQ2, and RQ4)
+### Analyzing the Python Projects (RQ1, RQ2, and RQ4)
 For each project (for example `Textualize/rich`):
 1) Clone the repository (or download the zip):
 ```